bfrim/portfolio-website/README.md

 # portfolio-website

-This is my own portfolio website, where I can showcase current and future projects!
+This is my own portfolio website, where I can showcase my projects!

 Live demo: https://bfrim.github.io/portfolio-website/